VenturaNotes/Knowledge/Neuroscience/Biology/Urry, Cain, et. al./(Home Page) Campbell Biology by Urry, Cain, et al..md

 		- [[Evolutionary Adaptation]]
 			- <mark style="background: #FFF3A3A6;">Example</mark>: Appearance of pygmy sea horse camouflages animal in environment.Such adaptations evolve over countless generations by the reproductive success of those individuals with heritable traits that are best suited to their environments.
 		- [[Regulation]]
-			- <mark style="background: #FFF3A3A6;">Example</mark>: “The regulation of blood flow through the blood vessels of this jackrabbit’s ears helps maintain a constant body temperature by adjusting heat exchange with the surrounding air.” ([Urry et al., 2020, p.
+			- <mark style="background: #FFF3A3A6;">Example</mark>: “The regulation of blood flow through the blood vessels of this jackrabbit's ears helps maintain a constant body temperature by adjusting heat exchange with the surrounding air.” ([Urry et al., 2020, p.
 49](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=52&annotation=VCYVXQ3K))
 		- [[Energy Processing]]:
 			- <mark style="background: #FFF3A3A6;">Example</mark>: “This butterfly obtains fuel in the form of nectar from flowers.
 The butterfly will use chemical energy stored in its food to power flight and other work” ([Urry et al., 2020, p.
 49](zotero://select/library/items/DJ2VRK6E)) ([pdf](zotero://open-pdf/library/items/PBUU3ZVE?page=52&annotation=ACAH2LBE))
 		- [[Growth and development]]: